Looking for the best time to visit Scotland? Discover the most enjoyable months for sightseeing, along with crowd levels, weather, and events!

 Make your way to the Orkney Islands in late May to experience the Orkney Folk Festival.
 This event has been going strong for over 30 years!

-Summer in Scotland – June through August
+Scotland in Summer – June through August

 The best time to visit Scotland for warmer temperatures and a calendar filled with festivals.